 In this recipe, I just added the spinach with cheese but many times I add some nice chopped mushroom and that is beautiful too.

-the ingredients needed for salmon en croûte
+ingredients needed to make salmon Wellington A.K.A.
+Salmon en croûte

 - Salmon Fillet Look out for good wild-caught salmon, yes, it is pricier but it is so much better and nutrient-rich than the regular farmed salmon.
 It is also important that your salmon fillet is skinless.
 If the salmon is sold skin-on, ask the fishmongers to remove it for you.